lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 1. The happy path when the value is valid.
 2. The value is null/undefined.
-3. The value is outside the constraints.
+3. The value is is defined, but outside the constraints.

 I don't feel the need to add tests for all the cases as we did with `isBetween`, since we already tested that thoroughly.